The cruelest form of systemic racism might occur in death—especially in the handling of murder cases.

 But this is personal.
 The murder of Iynaisha Shawntae Graham, a 16-year-old girl, clearly signals that our country is in a crisis.
 She lived and died less than five miles from my home.
 Please note that I disabled the usual advertising within this article.
 The message is too serious for the interruption of Amazon ads.
 My goal is not to make money from this article, because I do not wish to profit from this tragedy.
 Instead, I want to sound the alarm to wake up people who are still sitting in the back of the classroom.

 One might wish to deny it, but we cannot ignore the reality of systemic racism, aka institutional racism.
 This is a national risk endangering thousands of American children.
 So please stick with me, keep an open heart and an open mind, and learn about this reality.

 Say her name, Iynaisha Shawntae Graham.

-Thursday, October 8, 2020, started out as a normal workday for a North Carolina mother named Shawntae Graham.
-She said goodbye and exchanged an “I love you” with her 16-year-old daughter Iynaisha and went to work at the local chicken processing plant like any other day.
+Thursday, October 8, 2020, started as a normal workday for a North Carolina mother named Shawntae Graham.
+She said goodbye, exchanged an “I love you” with her 16-year-old daughter Iynaisha and went to work at the local chicken processing plant like any other day.

-You might be wondering how that sad story equals systemic racism—you will be shocked to learn what happened next.
+You might wonder how that sad story equals systemic racism—you will be shocked to learn what happened next.
 The circumstances surrounding this murder cannot be assigned to anything other than a total breakdown in a system stacked against communities of color in rural America.

 About the rural community, systemic racism in the making.